it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.5
 - Limit Wireless Access on Client Devices - Configure wireless access only on client machines that have an essential wireless business purpose.
 Allow access only to authorized wireless networks, and restrict access to other wireless networks.

-[AMW: I think this has a typo and "do not" should be "do".
-But also, how does this one differ from the ones at maturity level 1?]
-[pl: the first one is really about disabling wireless this one is about restricting which wireless networks the device can connect to]

 >All Wi-Fi connected election technology devices must only connect to the authorized wireless access point and no other.

 Applies to: On-prem components